MarcelGarus/server/README.md

   * faulty (non-200) responses in the last 30 days
   * visits in the last 30 days
   * successful (200) visits in the last 30 days
-  * urls in the last 30 days
+  * URLs in the last 30 days
   * languages in the last 30 days
-  * referers in the last 30 days
+  * HTTP referers in the last 30 days
   * uptime
   * resource utilization
   * parse and analyze languages